Denmark–Tanzania relations

 Denmark–Tanzania relations refers to the current and historical relations between Denmark and Tanzania.
-Denmark has an embassy in Dar Es Salaam.
+Denmark has an embassy in Dar es Salaam.
 Tanzania is represented in Denmark, through its embassy in Stockholm, Sweden.
 Tanzania has an honorary consulate in Denmark.

 History

+Tanzania was the first African country with which Denmark initiated diplomatic relations, in 1963.
+This was shortly after the Tanzanian mainland, called Tangayika, became independent.

+Throughout the years of cooperation, the main objective of the Denmark has been to contribute to Tanzania’s struggle against its massive poverty: the country is today one of the most stable and peaceful democracies in Africa and it is one of the world’s 20 fastest growing economies.